-Did you know that too much screen time can be just as bad as smoking, drinking or even taking drugs1?
-It was recently reported that in some cases children who spend more than two hours a day in front of a TV or computer screen can develop higher blood pressure2.
-The study involving over 5,000 children found that one in ten could be at major risk for cardiovascular diseases (CVDs) in later life such as ischemic heart disease3.
+Did you know that too much screen time can be just as bad as smoking, drinking or even taking drugs?
+It was recently reported that in some cases children who spend more than two hours a day in front of a TV or computer screen can develop higher blood pressure.

-- Unplug their room – Having a TV in your child’s room can interfere with their sleep by making he/she wired at night and tired during the day.
-This can also lead to them overeating and more sedentary behaviour such as spending too much time sitting down, which according to NHS Choices5 can be equally as bad for your health.
+Having a TV in your child’s room can interfere with their sleep by making he/she wired at night and tired during the day.
+This can also lead to them overeating and more sedentary behaviour such as spending too much time sitting down, which according to NHS Choices can be equally as bad for your health.

 Visit our health insurance cover options page to find out more about our various levels of cover.